 - 17.1.
 The footballs used in The Competition will be selected and exclusively supplied by Concacaf.
 The footballs will conform to the provisions of the Laws of the Game and the FIFA Equipment Regulations.
-They will bear one of the following two designations: the official "FIFA QUALITY PRO" logo or the official "FIFA QUALITY" logo and cannot be marked in any way by the club. - 17.2.
-Prior to The Competition, each club will receive balls from Concacaf to be used for training and for the official match.
+They will bear one of the following two designations: the official "FIFA QUALITY" logo and cannot be marked in any way by the club. - 172 Prior to The Competition, each club will receive balls from Concacaf to be used for training and for the official match.
 Only these balls provided by Concacaf may be used. - 17.3.
-Concacaf will supply forty-eight (48) Official Competition match balls.
-None of the 48 balls can be marked in any way and these balls will be used only for matches and official practices.
-18 balls must be separated exclusively to be used in the matches and should not be used beforehand.
-More details can be found in the Technical Guide.
+Concacaf will supply sixty (60) Official Competition match balls.
+None of the 60 balls can be marked in any way and these balls will be used only for matches and official practices.
+20 balls must be separated exclusively to be used in the matches and should not be used beforehand.
+More details can be found in the 2024 2026 Club Competitions Technical Guide.